Archdiocesan Shrine of Espiritu Santo: Construction of the church

 On July 11, 1958, the marble main altar was consecrated by Cardinal Santos.
 Inside the tomb of the main altar were the relics of Saint Matias the Apostle, Saint Irmina, and Saint Maria Goretti.
 The "Descent of the Holy Spirit" upon the apostles on the ark in the sanctuary was painted by Mr. Jose Santos.
-A beautiful Monstrance which was made in 1899 and a church ceiling with a Gothic design were donated by the relatives of Fr.
-Matias.
+A monstrance which was made in 1899 and a church ceiling with a Gothic design were donated by the relatives of Matias.

 The marble altar in the middle of the sanctuary was completed and blessed in 1968.
-In the same year, the pipe organ costing seventy-two thousand pesos was acquired and installed by Rev. Fr.
-H. Schblitzki, SVD, and was solemnly blessed by the Most Rev. Bienvenido M. Lopez, DD on November 24, 1968.
+In the same year, the pipe organ costing seventy-two thousand pesos was acquired and installed by H. Schblitzki, and was solemnly blessed by Bienvenido M. Lopez on November 24, 1968.

 Church renovations

-The SVD Fathers turned over the Espiritu Santo Parish to the diocesan clergy on May 2, 1973, with Msgr.
-Gorgonio Encarnacion as first diocesan parish priest.
+The SVD Fathers turned over the Espiritu Santo Parish to the diocesan clergy on May 2, 1973, with Gorgonio Encarnacion as first diocesan parish priest.
 A four-story multi-purpose building was constructed to replace the old convent.

-Under Msgr.
-Emmanuel Sunga's three-year service from 1990, church facilities were improved and a big generator was installed at the back of the church.
+Under Emmanuel Sunga's three-year service from 1990, church facilities were improved and a big generator was installed at the back of the church.

-Msgr.
 Norberto Habos' five-year service from 1993 was dedicated to continuous improvement in church facilities.
 Because of his eye for beauty and artistic taste, the magnificent retablo of the Holy Spirit at the dome of the main altar, the chapel of Saints, and the stained glass windows which depicted the 15 mysteries of the Rosary were installed.

-Under the incumbency of Msgr.
-Albert G. Salonga (1998–2015), the computerized church bells were put to use.
+Under the incumbency of Albert G. Salonga (1998–2015), the computerized church bells were put to use.
 The two-storey Formation Center was constructed; the Adoration Chapel, parish office, candle stand corner, coffee shop, and Shrine of Our Lady of Perpetual Help were renovated.
 The image of Rosa Mystica was acquired for the May flower offering.
 More importantly, the 43-year-old pipe organ was fully rehabilitated through the help of fund-raising projects.
 The rehabilitation costed two hundred forty-five million pesos.
 The rehabilitation was carried out by Diego Cerra Organbuilders, custodians of the Las Pinas Bamboo Organ.